open-ephys/onix-docs/source/Hardware Guide/PCIe Host/overview.rst

 The `Numato Nereid
 <https://numato.com/product/nereid-kintex-7-pci-express-fpga-development-board/>`__
 is a VITA-57 compliant high-density FMC carrier module, which is compatible with the ONIX FMC Host Board.
-It has a Kintex-7 FPGA, PCIe (Gen3 4x) bus, and 4 GB of RAM for PC-independent data buffering.
+It has a Kintex-7 FPGA, PCIe bus (Gen2 4x), and 4 GB of RAM for PC-independent data buffering.
+Our gateware bypasses this RAM when its not needed for maximum close-loop performance.

 .. figure:: /_static/images/pcie-host/nereid-callouts.png
     :align: center